syncfusion-content/uwp-docs/uwp/Radial-Slider/Appearance-and-Styling.md

 ### Preview Pointer Style

-The Preview Pointer that appears when hovering over the SfRadialSlider can be customized using the PreviewPointerStyle property.
+The Preview Pointer that appears when hovering over the UWP Radial or Circular Slider can be customized using the PreviewPointerStyle property.

 {% highlight xaml %}